-This year, the Mortenson Center hosted the first annual Global Engineering Awards recognizing a professional and a student whose work aligns with the Mortenson Center’s mission and vision.
+In 2019, the Mortenson Center hosted the first annual Global Engineering Awards recognizing a professional and a student whose work aligns with the Mortenson Center’s mission and vision.
 A special Humanitarian Award was also given this year.
 These awards seek to highlight the work of individuals who contribute to the field of global engineering.
 This encompasses not only those students and professionals in traditional engineering disciplines, with a focus on positive impact in low- and middle-income countries, but also those who are in related disciplines that take a solutions-oriented approach to the same challenges - water, sanitation, energy, food, shelter, and infrastructure.
 These related disciplines include global health, environmental science, atmospheric science, agricultural science, geography, governance, policy and community advocacy.
-We are pleased to announce our first annual Mortenson Center Global Engineering Award winners:
+We are pleased to announce our first annual The Mortenson Center in Global Engineering & Resilience Award winners:

 Global Engineering Outstanding Student Award: Seul (Kathy) Ku